cjdbarlow/Part-One/local-anaesthetics.md

     * Nerve fibre size
     Larger nerves require an increased concentration of local anaesthetic to achieve blockade than smaller nerves.
     * Nerve type
-    Different nerve fibres are affected at different speeds.
+    Different nerve fibres are affected at different speeds, which is mostly (though not entirely) a function of critical length.
-      * Small myelinated nerves have the shortest critical length, and are affected first
+      * Aγ (proprioceptive) are affected first
-      These include Aδ (sharp pain, cold) fibres.
-      * Large myelinated nerves are affected second
+      * Small myelinated Aδ (sharp pain, cold) fibres are affected second
-      These include Aα (motor) and Aβ (touch) fibres.
+      * Large myelinated nerves are affected third These include Aα (motor) and Aβ (touch) fibres.
       * Unmyelinated nerves are affected last
       These include C (dull pain, heat) fibres.